cometbft/cometbft/spec/p2p/README.md

 A CometBFT network is composed of multiple CometBFT instances, hereafter called `nodes`, that interact by exchanging messages.

-CometBFT assumes a partially-connected network model.
+The CometBFT protocols are designed under the assumption of a partially-connected network model.
 This means that a node is not assumed to be directly connected to every other node in the network.
 Instead, each node is directly connected to only a subset of other nodes,